keptn/tutorials/site/tutorials/keptn-quality-gates-prometheus.md

 kubectl port-forward svc/bridge -n keptn 8080
 ```

-Open up a brower on http://localhost:8080 and you will be able to inspect all evaluations of the quality gates in the Keptn's bridge.
+Open up a browser on http://localhost:8080 and you will be able to inspect all evaluations of the quality gates in the Keptn's bridge.

 ![bridge](./assets/kqg-bridge-prometheus.png)